LynxDevIO/FileFortress/README.md

 - **Testing**: Increasing automated testing coverage to ensure reliability and stability.

 ## License
-This project is licensed under the BSD-3-Clause License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.